Designing new wood-burning products with Condar catalysts

 inserts, fireplaces, wood-fired cooking stoves, indoor wood-fired boilers, and outdoor furnaces.

-The following information is provided to assist application engineers and managers to understand the basic facts.
+The following information is provided to assist application engineers and managers in understanding the basic facts.
 Please read carefully and be sure

-to understand this information to the best of your ability before consulting Condar, the catalyst experts, about your needs.
+to understand this information to the best of your ability before consulting Condar about your needs.

-work properly with one.
+work properly.
 For example, simply putting a combustor in an exhaust pipe won't work.
-It will clog up with ash and it will be
+It will clog up with ash and be

 A catalyst is not a filter.

 Catalytic combustion doesn't "capture" particulate emissions.
-It generates heat and adds water vapor into exhaust.
+It generates heat and water vapor (released as gas in exhaust).
 Therefore do not plan to use a

 catalyst as a simple filter.

 When exhaust temperature isn't high enough for a catalyst to "light-off" the wood-smoke exhaust must have an alternate route to go, until the